 - Lock the space when leaving

 - Kick people out of the space if they are violating the anti-harassment policy

 - Enforce the guest policy (not letting someone in the space that is not a member or guest of a member, unless a public event is taking place)

-Voting members (who are usually also key members) choose to take on the additional responsibility of reviewing and voting on membership applications and adding new key members.
+Voting members (who are usually also key members) choose to take on the additional responsibility of reviewing and voting on membership applications.